 Black And Latino Voters Flooded With Disinformation In Election's Final Days

-Murphy Bannerman first noticed the posts this summer, in a Facebook group called Being Black in Arizona.
+Murphy Bannerman first noticed the posts this summer in a Facebook group called Being Black in Arizona.

 Someone started posting memes full of false claims that seemed designed to discourage people from voting.

-The memes were "trying to push this narrative of, 'The system is a mess and there's no point in you participating,'" Bannerman said.
-She recalled statements like, "'Democrats and Republicans are the same.
+The memes were "trying to push this narrative of, 'The system is a mess and there's no point in you participating,' " Bannerman said.
+She recalled statements such as, " 'Democrats and Republicans are the same.
 There's no point in voting.'
-'Obama didn't do anything for you during his term, why should you vote for a Democrat this time around?'"
+'Obama didn't do anything for you during his term, why should you vote for a Democrat this time around?' "

 Bannerman was alarmed.
 She had already been on high alert for these kinds of messages, because of her job as deputy director of Election Protection Arizona, a nonpartisan group that helps people vote.

-Black and Latino voters are being flooded with similar messages in the final days of the election, according to voting rights activists and experts that track disinformation.
+Black and Latino voters are being flooded with similar messages in the final days of the election, according to voting rights activists and experts who track disinformation.

-"No single group of Americans was targeted by IRA information operatives more than African-Americans.
+"No single group of Americans was targeted by IRA information operatives more than African Americans.
 By far, race and related issues were the preferred target of the information warfare campaign designed to divide the country in 2016," the report said.

 This year, these campaigns are even more widespread, voting rights activists say.
 And while in most cases, it's not clear who is behind the disinformation, the intent is unmistakable: to depress turnout among people of color by fueling cynicism and distrust in the political process.